The Western Bay, stretching from Waihi Beach to Otamarakau.

-Western Bay of Plenty District Council has approved a proposal to alter the boundary between Tauranga City and Western Bay at Tauriko West.
+The Local Government Commission is calling for alternative applications to that received from Western Bay of Plenty District Council in November last year seeking to alter the boundary between Tauranga City and Western Bay at Tauriko West.

-Western Bay of Plenty District Council is inviting the community to share their views on the future of the Te Puna Village commercial area.
+Western Bay of Plenty District Council has made recommendations relating to the future development of the Te Puna Village commercial area.

 Council is appealing for information from the public to help to identify a pack of dogs that is repeatedly attacking animals in the Snodgrass Road area of Te Puna.
 In the last 12 months animal officers have responded to 21 incidents related to roaming dogs.